Lindane: Pharmaceutical uses

 Lindane medications continue to be available in the US, though since 1995, they have been designated "second-line" treatments, meaning they should be prescribed when other "first-line" treatments have failed or cannot be used.
 In December 2007, the FDA sent a Warning Letter to Morton Grove Pharmaceuticals, the sole U.S. manufacturer of lindane products, requesting that the company correct misleading information on two of its lindane websites.
 The letter said, in part, that the materials "are misleading in that they omit and/or minimize the most serious and important risk information associated with the use of Lindane Shampoo, particularly in pediatric patients; include a misleading dosing claim; and overstate the efficacy of Lindane Shampoo."

 California banned the pharmaceutical lindane, effective 2002, and the Michigan House of Representatives passed a bill in 2009 to restrict its use to doctors' offices.
 A recent analysis of the California ban concluded that a majority of pediatricians had not experienced problems treating lice or scabies since that ban took effect.
 The study also documented a marked decrease in lindane wastewater contamination and a dramatic decline in lindane poisoning incidents reported to poison control centers.
 The authors concluded, "The California experience suggests elimination of pharmaceutical lindane produced environmental benefits, was associated with a reduction in reported unintentional exposures and did not adversely affect head lice and scabies treatment."

 The Persistent Organic Pollutants Review Committee of the Stockholm Convention on Persistent Organic Pollutants considers the use of lindane in agriculture as largely redundant, with other, less toxic and less persistent pesticides.
 In the case of pharmaceutical use, the committee noted, "alternatives for pharmaceutical uses have often failed for scabies and lice treatment and the number of available alternative products for this use is scarce.
 For this particular case, a reasonable alternative would be to use lindane as a second-line treatment when other treatments fail, while potential new treatments are assessed."

 Other uses

 Pest repellent

 Lindane is a bird repellent.
 Rudd & Genelly 1954 noticed that bird pests seemed uninterested in treated seeds, specifically pheasants and blackbirds around Davis, CA, US.
 They tested its repellent effect on pheasants and found it effective, speculating that it may be usable as a general bird repellent.

-Preparation

-Lindane is prepared by treating chlorine with benzene in the presence of sunlight and in the absence of oxygen as well as substitution catalysts.
+Synthesis

+Lindane is not known to occur naturally.

+Hexachlorocyclohexane (HCH) was discovered in 1825.
+Its insecticidal properties were not known until the 1940s.
+Technical grade HCH, as a mixture of isomers is synthesized from benzene and chlorine in presence of ultraviolet light.
+The resulting product mixture comprises 65-70% α-HCH, 7-10% β-HCH, 14-15% lindane (γ-HCH), approximately 7% δ-HCH, 1-2% ε-HCH, and 1-2% other components.

+It can also be prepared by exposing a mixture of benzene and chlorine to alpha radiation.